 In a healthy human esophagus, swallowing induces primary peristalsis.
 These are the contractions that move your food down your esophagus and through the rest of your digestive system.
 In turn, gastroesophageal reflux provokes a second wave of muscular contractions that clears the esophagus, pushing food down through the lower esophageal sphincter (LES) and into the stomach.

-However, in some people, the LES either relaxes or opens spontaneously, allowing stomach contents—including acids—to re-enter the esophagus.
+However, in some people, the LES either relaxes or opens spontaneously, allowing stomach contents, including acids, to reenter the esophagus.
 This is called acid reflux and may lead to symptoms like heartburn.

 Prokinetic agents, or prokinetics, are medications that help control acid reflux.
 Prokinetics help strengthen the lower esophageal sphincter (LES) and cause the contents of the stomach to empty faster.
 This allows less time for acid reflux to occur.

-Cisapride was once considered as effective in treating GERD as H2 receptor blockers such as famotidine (Pepcid, Pepcid AC) and ranitidine (Zantac).
-However, due to side effects such as irregular heartbeat, it has been removed from the market in several countries, including the United States.
+Cisapride (Propulsid) acts on serotonin receptors in the stomach.
+It was primarily used to improve muscle tone in the LES.
+However, because of its side effects, such as irregular heartbeat, it has been removed from the market in several countries, including the United States.
+It was once considered as effective in treating GERD as H2 receptor blockers such as famotidine (Pepcid).
 Cisapride is still often used in veterinary medicine.

 Metoclopramide (Reglan) is a prokinetic agent that has been used to treat GERD by improving muscle action in the gastrointestinal tract.
 It’s available in both tablet and liquid forms.
 Like other prokinetics, metoclopramide’s efficacy is hindered by serious side effects.